donRumata03/Conspects/README.md

 And .md files are compiled to pdf by [pandoc](https://pandoc.org/).

 But, unfortunately, these tools require: too much command line arguments and escaping characters, clearing temp files, providing temp files and many other additional procedures.
+[latexmk](https://mg.readthedocs.io/latexmk.html) partially solves the issues, but still leaves much to be desired.

 To automate those actions there are some scripts written within the framework of this repo.
 Moreover, the scripts are also capable of detecting you changes (using Git API),